 Tutorial 11: Reporting

-To access the tutorials in CityEngine, click Help > Download Tutorials and Examples.
-When you choose a tutorial or example, the project is automatically downloaded and added to your workspace.
+To access the tutorial projects in ArcGIS CityEngine, open CityEngine and click Help > Download Tutorials and Examples in the main menu.
+After choosing a tutorial or example, the project is automatically downloaded and added to your CityEngine workspace.

 Report table